Lennix/HappyAuction/readme.txt

 - haFilterStat(index, id, value) -> status
   haFilterStat(index) -> status
     Sets item preferred stat and minimum value filter.
-Not specifying and id and value will reset this filter to None.
+Not specifying id and value will reset this filter to None.
+    example:
+        haFilterStat(4, 'Critical Hit Chance', 60)
-    - index: specify which of the 3 stat filters to use. range: 1-3
+    - index:    specify which of the 6 stat filters to use. range: 1-6
     - id:       substring identifier of type. nil to clear.
                 example: 'level req' will match 'Reduced Level Requirement'
     - value:    minimum value for this filter. range: 0-999. -1 to clear.